JoshMTM/Service-App/readMe.md

 A user will be able to click on a details button on any service and read more about the service and if needed, make a request.

-A user should be able to read more about the
+A user should be able to read more about the us as the platform creator and our other works and offers; the terms and conditions and ways of contacting us.

 A user will be able to access our social media platforms through the links available on the footer of the page.

-## SignUp Page:
+#### SignUp Page:

 A User would be able to see a form to fill with all the necessary information such as names, email and password.

 A User will be able to submit a fully completed form and be then redirected to his/her profile page.

-## SignIn:
+#### SignIn:

 A User will be able to see a form to fill with all the necessary information such as user name or names and password.

 By clicking on submit button, a User will be able to submit a fully completed form and be then redirected to his/her profile page.

+#### Details Page:

+A user will be able to view all details about an available service.
+A User will be able to contact the provider of service for more information A User will be able to book or request for the service A User will be able to browse back to the main/home page or to the list of other/all services

+#### Add a new service:

+A logged in will be able to see a form to fill with all the necessary information such as name of the service, a description, price/hour,